Skip To Main Content

 Psychology

 This course is a basic introduction to psychology with emphasis on the development of personality, theories of personalities, growth and maturation, psychological disorders and treatments.
 The main goal is to develop in the student the ability to examine personal behavior and thinking more objectively, thus gaining greater self-knowledge which can be used to help the individual to reach his or her maximum potential.
 Some of the activities include learning how to interpret dreams, making and interpreting our own inkblot tests, sampling personality inventories, intelligence tests, and viewing many fascinating films and documentaries.
-Students will be prepared for the CLEB – college test.
+Students will be prepared for the CLEP – college test.

 Spanish I